Virajith26/RSA-encryption-with-Spiral-Image-Steganography-for-concealing-informtion-using-Python/README.md

 # Spiral-Image-Steganography-for-concealing-informtion-using-Python

-Using Least Significant Bit (LSB) to store and conceal information in images by employing Image Steganography.
+Using RSA to encrypt messages and Least Significant Bit (LSB) to store and conceal information in images by employing Image Steganography.